 Doctoral Researcher, Northumbria University, United Kingdom

 Bianca Fadel is currently a doctoral researcher in the Centre for International Development at Northumbria University, United Kingdom.
-Her PhD research explores the roles of local volunteers as humanitarian and development actors within protracted crises, particularly aiming to understand the multiple variables that shape their work towards durable solutions in the global South.
+Her current project explores the roles of local volunteers in promoting sustainable development during protracted crises in the global South, particularly looking at the case of Burundi to understand the multiple variables that shape their work towards durable solutions.
 She holds a M.A in Humanitarian Action and a B.A in International Relations.
-As part of the Joint European Master’s Programme in International Humanitarian Action, her academic research focused on the importance of networks and the role of non-traditional actors in shaping the current state of humanitarian issues, with a case study on Brazil.
+As part of the Joint European Master’s Programme in International Humanitarian Action, her academic research focused on the importance of networks and the role of non-traditional actors in determining the current state of humanitarian issues, with a case study on Brazil.

 SELECT PUBLICATIONS AND RESEARCH